12 Spookiest Vampire Legends from Around the World

 The Legend of the Vampire Coffin

 Sometimes grave robbers would open a coffin and the corpse would move or sit up—a natural reaction that can be caused by decomposition.
 This may have led to the legend of vampires sleeping in coffins.
-Here are some more creepy urban legends that turned out to be true.
+For a bit of light humor, here are 15 Halloween puns that’ll have you laughing till you’re coffin.

 The Legend of the Vampire in Medicine